TaibiAboubakr/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This directory contain a many shell scripts, everyone of them perform a specific task releated to : Shell, init files, variables and expansions.
+This directory contain a many shell scripts, everyone of them perform a specific task related to : Shell, init files, variables and expansions.